revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details><summary><b>Show Answer </b></summary>

-> - **Yes** , pip is a command line tool.
+> - `Yes` , pip is a command line tool.
-> - In Python, PIP may be an algorithmic form for "Preferred Installer Program" or "PIP Installs Packages" .
+> - In Python, PIP may be an algorithmic form for "Preferred Installer Program" or `PIP Installs Packages` .
 It is a command-line tool that installs, reinstall, or uninstalls PyPI packages with one straightforward command: "pip".

 </details>